- 📖 Geeky Medics OSCE Book

 ACE, which is found primarily in the lungs, also rids the body of a vasodilator called bradykinin, causing further vasoconstriction.1,6

-Importantly, angiotensin II functions to increase salt reabsorption at the level of the kidney and does so indirectly through the activation of aldosterone released from the zona glomerulosa of the adrenal cortex.1,7,8 Increased salt retention subsequently increases plasma volume and blood pressure.
+Importantly, angiotensin II increases salt reabsorption at the level of the kidney and does so indirectly through the activation of aldosterone released from the zona glomerulosa of the adrenal cortex.1,7,8 Increased salt retention subsequently increases plasma volume and blood pressure.

 Antidiuretic hormone (ADH)